Magnolia, Delaware

 Magnolia is a town in Kent County, Delaware, United States.
-It is part of the Dover, Delaware Metropolitan Statistical Area.
-Recent estimates put the population at around 235, however, the population was 225 at the 2010 census.
+It is part of the Dover metro area.
+Recent estimates put the population at around 235, however, the population was 277 at the 2020 census.

 History

 The area was known as Caroon Manor when it was first founded and the land had been given by the Duke of York.
 The town of Magnolia was incorporated in 1885 and was named for the Duke of York's favorite tree, the Magnolia.
 When it was incorporated, the founders chose for the town to have a circular boundary to represent brotherhood.
 The boundary was 1/4 mi in diameter.
 The town of Magnolia retains its original boundaries as the town council has decided against annexation of land to change the boundaries.

-The John B. Lindale House, Matthew Lowber House, Gov. George Truitt House, and three archaeological sites are listed on the National Register of Historic Places.
+The John B. Lindale House displays a sign claiming that Magnolia is "the Center of the Universe around which the Earth revolves".
+Along with the Matthew Lowber House, the Gov. George Truitt House, and three archaeological sites, it is listed on the National Register of Historic Places.

 Geography

 Magnolia is located at 39°04′16″N 75°28′34″W (39.0712238, –75.4760327).

 According to the United States Census Bureau, the town has a total area of 0.2 sqmi, all land.

-According to the sign outside the Lindale house on South Main Street, Magnolia's precise location is "the center of the universe around which the world revolves."